caltechlibrary/foliage/dev/dev-docs/using-pyinstaller.md

 What follows is an attempt at describing everything I know about using PyInstaller.
 I will use Foliage as the example because that application makes use of some newer and advanced PyInstaller features.

+## Preliminary notes

+I was unable to get this to work in Python 3.9.8 on Windows; I had to downgrade to Python 3.9.7.

 ## PyInstaller resources

 Here is where I look for information when I need it: